vanillv/searchengine-project/searchengine/README.md

    Apply MySQL model to MySQL database, either from MySQL command line, or MySQL Workbench application through forward engineering.
    Start the MySQL service and open connection.
+   Add all needed sites in application.yaml config.
    This application is now ready to launch.
+   (If this application can't connect to the database, change the port to whatever port local MySQL connection uses.) then open web browser, and type "http://localhost:8010" or any other port that can be configured in application.yaml